The bar where Ann Woodward was murdered

 Someone had opened the cash register and stolen an undetermined amount of money.
 A pack of playing cards was also found on one of the tables.

-The police believe that a customer committed the crime after closing time.
+The police believed that a customer committed the crime after closing time.

-Although various leads were followed and a number of people of interest underwent polygraph tests, the case eventually hit a brick wall.
+Although various leads were followed and polygraph tests were performed, the case hit a brick wall when the main suspects hired attorneys and refused to talk.

 In 2006, the police reopened the investigation in the hope that advances in DNA technology might finally lead to an arrest.
 They also tracked down boxes of evidence that had been scattered across the MCPD, the Grand County Sheriff's Office, and the Grand County Attorney's Office.

-Sadly, this new investigation failed to identify a suspect.
+This new investigation failed to identify the killer.

 Ann Woodward murder location